factcast/factcast/factcast-site/documentation/content/factus/metrics.md

 "factus snapshot projections")
 - `find_duration` - duration in milliseconds it took to find a specific [Aggregate]({{< ref "/factus/aggregates.md" >}}
 "factus aggregates")
-- `event_processing_latency` - time difference between a fact was published and a consuming
+- `event_processing_latency` - time difference in milliseconds between a fact was published and a consuming
 [Subscribed projection]({{< ref "/factus/subscribed-projection.md" >}} "factus subscribed projection") was updated